Real Toric Varieties: Interactions between their Geometry and their Topology: Toric Real Structures

 \begin{rem} If $f:(T_1\curvearrowright X_1)\rightarrow (T_2\curvearrowright X_2)$ is a morphism of real toric varieties and $U_1$ (resp. $U_2$) denotes the \tc\;of $X_1$ (resp. $X_2$) then $f(U_1)\subset U_2$.
 Let $T\hookrightarrow X$ be a real \te.
 In this case, its topological core $U$ is the smallest equivariant open neighbourhood of $X(\R)$ in $X$. \end{rem}

 \begin{prop} Let $T\hookrightarrow X$ be a real \te.
 The real locus of $X$ is compact if and only if the group $\ker(1-\tau)\subset N$ is contained in the support of the fan of $X$. \end{prop}

 \begin{proof} We denote the fan of $X$ by $C$.
-Following the end of \S2.3 of \cite{Fulton:1993aa}, the complement of the support of $C$ in $N$ is characterised by the following property: \emph{The 1-parameter subgroup $v:t\in\C^\times\mapsto t^v$ has no subsequential limit at $0$ if and only if it does not belong to the support of $C$}.
+Following \cite[\S2.3]{Fulton:1993aa}, the complement of the support of $C$ in $N$ is characterised by the following property: \emph{A 1-parameter subgroup $v:t\in\C^\times\mapsto t^v$ has a subsequential limit at $0$ if and only if it belongs to the support of $C$}.
 If $X(\R)$ is compact then every real 1-parameter subgroup $v\in N$ has a subsequential limit at $0$ for the image of $\R^\times$ by $v$ is contained in $X(\R)$.
 Thus, $\ker(1-\tau)$ is contained in the support of $C$.

 Conversely, let us assume that $\ker(1-\tau)$ is contained in the support of $C$.
-We consider $Y$, an equivariant completion of $X$, cf. Theorem~4.13 in \cite{Sumihiro:1975aa}.
-It is still a real toric variety under the action of $T$.
-Its fan contains $C$ as a sub-fan.
-Lemma~\ref{lem:localisation_real_points} implies that $X$ and $Y$ have the same real locus.
-Therefore, $X$ has compact real locus for $Y$ is complete. \end{proof}
+We consider $Y$, an equivariant completion of $X$, \textit{cf.} \cite[Theorem~4.13]{Sumihiro:1975aa}.
+It is a real \te\; of $T$.
+We denote its fan by $D$.
+It contains $C$ as a sub-fan.
+If we can show that every invariant cone of $D$ belongs to $C$ then Lemma~\ref{lem:localisation_real_points} implies that $X$ and $Y$ have the same real locus.
+Hence, the real locus of $X$ will be compact for $Y$ is complete.
+Let $d$ be an invariant cone of $D$, and $v$ be a lattice point of the relative interior of $d$.
+By invariance of $d$, the point $v+\tau(v)$ also belongs to the relative interior of $d$.
+However, this point $v+\tau(v)$ belongs to $\ker(1-\tau)$ and thus to support of $C$.
+Since the relative interiors of the cones of $D$ form a partition of $N\otimes \R$, it implies that $d$ belongs to $C$. \end{proof}

 \begin{prop} Let $T\curvearrowright X$ be a real toric variety that has smooth topological core and compact real locus.
-There exists a smooth and complete real toric variety $T\curvearrowright X'$ and an equivariant birationnal map $X\rightarrow X'$ that induces an isomorphism between their topological core.
+There exists a smooth and complete real toric variety $T\curvearrowright X'$ and an equivariant birational map $X\dashrightarrow X'$ that induces an isomorphism between their topological cores.
 The map can be taken to be a morphism if $X$ is smooth. \end{prop}